 |Title:||Assistant Tennis Coach|

-Cestero joined the tennis staff as the assistant coach in 1997.
-In addition to his work with the tennis team, he has served as the assistant for the Lyons squash team since 2012.
+Eric Cestero joined the tennis staff as the assistant coach in 1997.
+In addition to his work with the tennis team, he also served as the assistant for the Lyons squash team.

 During his time at MHC, Cestero has worked with head coach Aldo Santiago, to help guide the Lyons to appearances in 14 of the last 16 NEWMAC Tennis Tournaments.
 Additionally, the squad has earned a playoff spot in 11 consecutive seasons, advancing to the tournament Semifinals in 2014.